TRAVEL PHOTOGRAPHY WITH CHILDREN: THE GOLDEN RULES OF ELLEN WISSINK

 In addition, I like to place my children far away from the middle of the picture, in a corner somewhere.
 Or precisely in the middle (for instance in reflection photographs).
 Half heads, severed legs; I will allow it all, as long as it’s not boring and as long as your lines are clean.

-My travel photography has changed quite a bit since we travel with our children.
-We choose to travel to safer destinations, to skip crowded cities and to look for nature with lots of open wide spaces and tranquility.
+My travel photography has changed quite a bit since we wander around the world with our children.
+We choose our destinations more carefully.
+We head out to relatively safe destinations, skip crowded cities and look for nature with lots of open wide spaces and tranquility.
 I think it only became more fun.